iotempire/iotempower/doc/first-node.rst

 First Node
 ==========

-For this section, we assume that you have successfully set-up IoT empower on the Raspberry Pi and are able to access the local website on it.
+For this section, we assume that you have successfully set-up IoTempower on the Raspberry Pi and are able to access the local website on it.
 Make sure that the IoT dongle is connected to the Raspberry Pi.

 We will now set-up and configure our first IoT node (if you want to know what a *node* is, check the `architecture chapter <architecture.rst>`_).

-IoT empower supports among others the following microcontroller boards (for more supported boards, check the `hardware chapter <hardware.rst>`_):
+IoTempower supports among others the following microcontroller boards (for more supported boards, check the `hardware chapter <hardware.rst>`_):

 - Wemos D1 Mini Mini